-The attribute Downturn LGD excluding add-ons is a mandatory attribute, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute Downturn LGD excluding add-ons is a mandatory attribute.
 The attribute Downturn LGD excluding add-ons should be regarded as dynamic, i.e. the value of the attribute Downturn LGD excluding add-ons could change over time.

 For exposures in default, please fill out the applicable in-default downturn LGD estimate.
 In case this sub-parameter is not calculated in the model or in case capital requirements for the corresponding exposure are not reported under the IRB approach, please report the attribute Downturn LGD excluding add-ons as "Non-applicable".